Breastfeeding tips and tricks

 It is important to allow the baby to naturally latch.
 Forcing the baby’s mouth over the breast can lead to a bad latch, pain and an irritated, hungry baby.
 Due to natural instincts, babies know how to breastfeed without help.
 That said, at first there could be a little confusion about which way to turn and how to latch; the baby may even get extremely excited at the sight or smell of a breast.
 If the baby shakes their head back and forth quickly, try to calm them down a bit and retry latching.

-Several basic tips for breastfeeding include:
+Basic tips for breastfeeding

 - Support the baby with help.
 Holding the baby in place for 10 or 20 minutes of breastfeeding can be difficult on those arm muscles.
 Mom should choose a supportive pillow to help prop the baby up to the breast.
 There are plenty of specialty pillows, but a firm bed pillow will work just fine.